SanchitaSinha/sanchitasinha/README.md

 I come from 'The Steel City' which is also known for its greenery and cleanliness which has deeply engrained the respect for nature in me.
 I like taking a walk in places which have a luscious greenery and plenty of flowers.
 I'm a voracious reader and I enjoy listening to music and I think I can sing pretty well too.

-Fun Fact- I can identify every Taylor Swift song by just listening to the first few seconds of it.
+Fun Fact about me- I can identify every Taylor Swift song by just listening to the first few seconds of it.

 [![Linkedin Badge](https://img.shields.io/badge/-SanchitaSinha-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/SanchitaSinha/)](https://www.linkedin.com/in/sanchita26)
 [![MAIL Badge](https://img.shields.io/badge/-sanchitasinha2604@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:sanchitasinha2604@gmail.com)](mailto:sanchitasinha2604@gmail.com )